Pravargav/Amadeus/SAC/sentences/imp.md

 -> Everyone has the same kind/amount of greed.

--> We together decided to take leave for 4 consecutive days in a week.
+-> consecutive days in a week.

 -> I skidded across the ground and scraped my skin.
 The outer layer peeled off, leaving a raw wound.